Adroiti/docs-for-code-review-tools/tfsec/google-sql-encrypt-in-transit-data.md

-Pattern: Disabled SSL enforcement for SQL DB
+Pattern: Disabled SSL enforcement for Google SQL

 Issue: -

 ## Description

-In-transit data should be encrypted so that if traffic is intercepted data will not be exposed in plaintext to attackers.
+In-transit data should be encrypted so that if traffic is intercepted data will not be exposed in plain-text to attackers.

 **Resolution**: Enforce SSL for all connections.